Bel Air Real Estate & Community Information

 Bel Air

 Developed by oil millionaire Alphonzo Edward Bell, Bel Air is a residential neighborhood of Los Angeles that is known nationwide as one of the most exclusive areas in the United States.
-With estates dating back to 1923, Bel Air has a long history as a residential status symbol.
+With estates dating back to the 1920's, Bel Air has a long history as a residential status symbol.

 Though the neighborhood can be accessed from several areas, the two main entrances are called the East Gate and the West Gate.
 The towering arches of its entry gates feature the words “Bel Air” prominently displayed at the top.
-The East Gate is located off Sepulveda Boulevard at Bel Air Crest Drive, and the West Gate is on Bellagio Drive, accessible from Sunset Boulevard, just past UCLA.
+The East Gate is located off Sepulveda Boulevard at Bel Air Crest Drive, and the West Gate is on Bellagio Drive, just past UCLA.

 Though the gates do not close or lock, and the security guard rarely steps out of the booth to investigate anyone, these physical boundaries make Bel Air’s exclusivity clear.